On the monochromatic Schur Triples type problem: Conclusion

 \section{Conclusion}

-We have completely solved the problem for triples $x+ay=z, a \geq 2$, in the $2$-color case.
-We also have new upper bounds for Schur triples $x+y=z$, for $r$-colorings, $r \geq 3$ that considerably improved those of [4].
-But we failed to match the lower and upper bounds for this problem.
-There is a possibility that the argument for the lower bound used in the first problem can be adapted for the second problem.
-But the details of such an argument seem too complicated.
+We have new upper bounds for triples $x+ay=z, a \geq 2$, in the $2$-coloring case.
+We also have new upper bounds for Schur triples $x+y=z$, for $r$-colorings, $r \geq 3$ that considerably improve those of \cite{LR}.
+But we failed to match the lower and upper bounds for these two problems.
+There is a possibility that other arguments in other papers \cite{BD}, \cite{RZ} and \cite{Schoen} for the lower bound used in the original problem can be adapted for the $r$-coloring problem.
+But the details of such an argument seem complicated.
 We believe these upper bounds are actually optimal.
-There might even be a beautiful simple way to solve it, but we failed to find it this time.
-We leave it as a conjecture.\\
+There might even be a beautiful simple way to solve it, but we failed to find one (if it exists).
+We leave them as conjectures.\\